apache/echarts-doc/en/option/component/axis-common.md

 ##${prefix} zigzagAmplitude(number) = 4

+{{ use: partial-version(version = "6.0.0") }}

-The amplitude (in the direction perpendicular to the coordinate axis) of the truncated zigzag.
-The size of the truncated zigzag in the direction perpendicular to the coordinate axis is always the same across different zigzags.
+The amplitude (in the direction perpendicular to the coordinate axis) of the zigzag.
+The size of different teeth is always the same.
+The unit is pixel.
+If set to `0`, the zigzag degenerates into a straight line.

 ##${prefix} zigzagMinSpan(number) = 4

+{{ use: partial-version(version = "6.0.0") }}

-The minimum size of the truncated zigzag in the coordinate axis direction.
+The minimum size of each tooth.
+The unit is pixel.

-> The size of the truncated zigzag in the coordinate axis direction is a random number between `zigzagMinSpan` and `zigzagMaxSpan`.
+> The size of a tooth is a random number between `zigzagMinSpan` and `zigzagMaxSpan`.
 Randomness is used to simulate the effect of torn paper.

 ##${prefix} zigzagMaxSpan(number) = 20

+{{ use: partial-version(version = "6.0.0") }}

-The maximum size of the truncated zigzag in the coordinate axis direction.
+The maximum size of each tooth.
+The unit is pixel.

-> The size of the truncated zigzag in the coordinate axis direction is a random number between `zigzagMinSpan` and `zigzagMaxSpan`.
+> The size of a tooth is a random number between `zigzagMinSpan` and `zigzagMaxSpan`.
 Randomness is used to simulate the effect of torn paper.

 ##${prefix} zigzagZ(number) = 100

+{{ use: partial-version(version = "6.0.0") }}

-The `z` value of the truncated zigzag.
+The `z` value of the zigzag.
 Controls the front-to-back order of graphics.
 Graphics with smaller `z` values will be covered by graphics with larger `z` values.

 ##${prefix} expandOnClick(boolean) = true

+{{ use: partial-version(version = "6.0.0") }}

-Whether to expand the truncated area when clicking on the break axis truncated area.
+Whether to expand the axis break area when clicking on it.

 #${prefix} breakLabelLayout(Object)

+{{ use: partial-version(version = "6.0.0") }}

-Break axis label layout.
+Axis breaks label layout.

+See also the introduction to the axis break in [${componentType}.breaks](~${componentType}breaks).

 ##${prefix} moveOverlap(string|boolean) = 'auto'

+{{ use: partial-version(version = "6.0.0") }}

-When break axis labels overlap, whether to move labels to avoid overlap.
+When axis break labels overlap, whether to move labels to avoid overlap.

 `'auto'` or `true` means moving labels to avoid overlap when overlapping occurs; `false` means not moving.
 {{ /if }}